Coarse cone quotients

 By solving the first equality in \eqref{iojweorgwoerf} we can find new classes $\psi \cdot x$ in the kernel of $1+t$ and therefore in the image of with $\delta$ as in \eqref{rewgerfewrfwe}.
 Such a class is non-trivial provided $x$ is so and $\psi$ is invertible.
 The recursive equation for $\psi$ is $\psi_{n}:=- \psi_{n-1} \phi_{n}$ which must hold for sufficiently large $n$.
 Since $\phi_{n}$ is eventually non-zero, we see that eventually non-zero solutions for $\psi$ exist as well.

 If $t_{*}x=x$, then we can take $\psi=[(\pm 1)]:=[((-1)^{n})_{n\in \nat}]$.
-Again, this possibility of construction classes on the cone has already been observed in \cite[Sec 4.2]{Kitsios:2025aa}.
+Again, this possibility of constructing classes on the cone has already been observed in \cite[Sec 4.2]{Kitsios:2025aa}.
 Note that \cref{oijoegwerferfwref} can be used to produce classes $x$ with this property.

-\begin{ex} In this example we recover the motivic analogue of \cite[Thm.
+\begin{ex} In this example, we recover the motivic analogue of \cite[Thm.
 B]{Kitsios:2025aa} for the cone at $\infty$.
 The proof is essentially a version of \cite[(4.1)]{Kitsios:2025aa}.
 We consider the quotient map

 induced by the identity of underlying sets.
 Below we implicitly use the equivalence for the second map in \eqref{erwfwerferwfwf}.
 The map $c$ in \eqref{erwfwerferwfwf} is the canonical map.